 After delivery, some babies go home within a couple of days while others may need to stay with us for a longer period of time.
-For as long as your little one needs to stay with us, The Mother Baby Center is a great place to have a baby and a great place to be a baby.
+For as long as your little one needs to stay with us, The Mother Baby Center believes that every family deserves the best for their baby.

 Our newborn nursery is the place your baby will be if he or she is not with you.
 Your nurse will observe the baby both in the nursery and in your room.
 When you are ready, they will help you care for your newborn in your room.
 If you need extra recovery time, know that your baby will receive expert care.